hemanrobinson/hemanrobinson.github.io/README.md

 [on GitHub Pages](https://hemanrobinson.github.io)

-My career has been spent designing and developing user interfaces and data visualizations.
+Throughout my career, I've designed and developed user interfaces for data visualization.

 These fields present many interesting problems.
 I hope that others may benefit from these suggested solutions.